 William J. Reynolds, a native of Omaha, has been a magazine editor, an advertising and marketing executive, a college instructor, and a communications director, as well as the author of a number of books, short stories, magazine articles, and poison-pen letters.
 His début detective novel, The Nebraska Quotient, was nominated for a Shamus Award by the Private Eye Writers of America.
 His novels have been published in five countries and in three languages.
 Reynolds and his wife live in Sioux Falls, South Dakota.

 The first book in the acclaimed Nebraska P.I. series, a Shamus Award finalist for Best Novel from the Private Eye Writers of America.
+A struggling novelist and ex-private eye gets into big trouble when he answers his door at 4 a.m.

 The third hard-boiled Nebraska crime novel.
 The PI is hired by his old high school girlfriend, widowed when her bank robber husband is killed.
 Now she wants to find his missing loot or prove him innocent.